Lessons

 Perhaps the oldest skate school in town is Joel Rappelfield's Roll America.
 Joel's been teaching inline lessons since the late 1980s.
 Call them at (212) 744-4444 or check out the Roll America website.

 The SkateIA (see below) website includes a search tool to find local certified instructors.
-As of mid 2020, it listed eight instructors in New York City, including Sonic Shah and Jonathan Ortiz of GO!
+As of mid 2020, it listed eight instructors in New York City, including Sonic Shah at Kinetic Expressions and Jonathan Ortiz at GO!
 Sports.

 Fliers from individuals offering private instruction might be found on bulletin boards at fitness centers and sporting goods stores.
 Be sure to check whether the instructor cites any qualifications, specifically whether they are certified by Skate IA.